 - Let the wine come to a simmer and cook for 2-3 minutes until the liquid starts to thicken

-- Add 3 cups low sodium chicken broth to the pot, stir well to combine, and let the broth come to a simmer (you can increase the heat until the broth boils, then lower it back down to a low simmer)
+- Add the beef broth to the pot, stir well to combine, and let the broth come to a simmer (you can increase the heat until the broth boils, then lower it back down to a low simmer)

-- Remove the pot from the oven and place over a medium high heat.
+- Remove the stew from the oven and place on the stove over medium high heat.
 Remove the bay leaves and the rosemary stems.

 - Once the liquid starts to boil, check the potatoes for doneness by piercing them with a fork.
-The fork should easily pierce the potato.
+The fork should easily slide in and out of the potato

-- Let the pot boil until the potatoes are cooked through.
+- Let the stew simmer until the potatoes are cooked through.

-- Add the pearl onions and peas to the dutch oven and continue to cook for 10-5 minutes.
+- Add browned mushrooms, the pearl onions and peas to the dutch oven and continue to cook for 5-10 minutes.

-- Taste the stew and add salt and pepper to taste
+- Taste the stew and add salt and pepper as necessary

 - Garnish with rosemary and enjoy!